taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 });
 ~~~~~~~~

-In the next step you can introduce action creators to your Todo application.
+In the next step, you can introduce action creators to your Todo application.
 First, you can define them:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~